 • Cabinet Resolutions specifying WPS compliance deadlines and penalties for non-adherence.

-Key Features of the WPS Salary System
+Key features of the WPS salary system

-What is a WPS Salary?
+What is a WPS salary?

-Components of the WPS Process
+Components of the WPS process

-• Salary Information File (SIF): Employers prepare a file containing details of salaries to be paid, including employee identification and wage amounts.
+Employers prepare a file containing details of salaries to be paid, including employee identification and wage amounts.

-• Submission to WPS Agent: The SIF is submitted to an authorized WPS agent, typically a bank or exchange house.
+The SIF is submitted to an authorized WPS agent, typically a bank or exchange house.

-• Payment Execution: Upon approval, the salaries are electronically transferred to employees' accounts.
+Upon approval, the salaries are electronically transferred to employees' accounts.

 This standardized process ensures consistency, reduces errors, and provides a transparent wage record.

 When an employer registers with the WPS, they must provide detailed information about their workforce, including employment contracts and agreed-upon wages.
 Each month, the employer processes payroll through a WPS-compatible system, preparing the SIF and transferring it to a WPS agent.
+Salaries should be paid on the contractual due date, and delays beyond 15 days after the due date can trigger MoHRE enforcement actions.

 The salaries are then disbursed directly to employees’ bank accounts or prepaid payroll cards.
 The system also notifies employees of their payments, offering them a clear view of their earnings and deductions.
 Regulatory authorities monitor these transactions to ensure compliance, making WPS an effective safeguard against wage discrepancies.